yohansutanto5/seleniumdemo/ReadME.md

 - Maven for dependency management and build automation
 - TestNG for test execution and assertions
 - WebDriver manager to manage multiple browser
+- Cucumber as BDD Framework for more readable test case

 selenium-demo/
 │ ├── src/